joostvanwollingen/functional-monitoring-workshop/docs/10-FirstDashboard.md

 ## Labels

 You might see two series drawn per query, this is because there are [labels](https://prometheus.io/docs/prometheus/latest/querying/basics/#time-series-selectors) in the time series.
 To only focus on the successful requests for example, you could add `{status="200"}`.
+You can combine labels with a `,`, i.e. `{status="200", instance="$instance"}`.

 ## Before moving on